MochiLibraries/llvm-project/README.md

 # LLVM Compiler Infrastructure - Pathogen Fork

 This fork extends the functionality of libclang.
-Amonth other things, it primarily allows inspecting the memory and vtable layout of records (structs, classes, and unions.)
 It is currently based on [LLVM 10.0.0](https://github.com/llvm/llvm-project/tree/d32170dbd5b0d54436537b6b75beaf44324e0c28).

+This fork exists primarily to support [Biohazrd](https://github.com/InfectedLibraries/Biohazrd) via [ClangSharp.Pathogen](https://github.com/InfectedLibraries/ClangSharp.Pathogen).
+The API is generally designed to simplify calling from C# and little-to-no effort has been put in to making the API consistent.

 All functionality provided by this fork can be found in [`PathogenExtensions.cpp`](clang/tools/libclang/PathogenExtensions.cpp).

 This fork also includes a (slightly modified) copy of libClangSharp, see [clang/tools/libclang/libClangSharp](clang/tools/libclang/libClangSharp/Readme.md) for details.

+The primary APIs provided by this fork are:

+* `pathogen_GetRecordLayout`
+  * Allows inspecting the memory and vtable layout of records (structs, classes, and unions.)
-Essentially it exposes information provided by `ASTRecordLayout` and `MicrosoftVTableContext`/`ItaniumVTableContext`.
+  * Exposes information provided by `ASTRecordLayout` and `MicrosoftVTableContext`/`ItaniumVTableContext` in an ABI-agnostic manner.
-Both sets of information are intended to be ABI-agnostic.

-The information provided for record layouts is largely based on the behavior of the `-fdump-record-layouts` switch.
+  * The information provided for record layouts is largely based on the behavior of the `-fdump-record-layouts` switch.

-The information provided for vtable layouts is somewhat based on the bahvior of the `-fdump-vtable-layouts` switch, but the implementation of this switch for Itanium and Microsoft ABIs is basically completely separate (the information provided by each isn't even consistent.)
-The codebase meant to be processed by this fork never has multiple inheritance or virtual bases, so it may be lacking in information in that department.
+  * The information provided for vtable layouts is somewhat based on the bahvior of the `-fdump-vtable-layouts` switch, but the implementation of this switch for Itanium and Microsoft ABIs is basically completely separate (the information provided by each isn't even consistent.)

-This fork also provides:
+  * Biohazrd does not currently process records with multiple inheritance or virtual bases, so information in this department has never been fully utilized and may be lacking.
 * `pathogen_Location_isFromMainFile`
   * A variant of `clang_Location_isFromMainFile` that uses `SourceManager::isInMainFile` instead of `SourceManager::isWrittenInMainFile`.
   * In particular this function will consider cursors created from a macro expansion in the main file to be in the main file.